fromothers/www.maxhallinan.com/posts/_posts/2018-06-16-a-word-on-container-port-configuration.md

   <image name>
 {% endhighlight %}

-Thus `.env` file is the single point of configuration for all places where the port number should be identical.
+The `.env` file is the single point of configuration for all places where the port number should be identical.